Yuhao Qian

 Capital Misallocation and Earnings-based Borrowing

-Abstract: Existing literature typically explains capital misallocation by the asset-based borrowing constraint: firms can only borrow up to the value of their assets.
+Abstract: Existing literature in capital misallocation and credit markets typically explains capital misallocation by the asset-based borrowing constraint: firms can only borrow up to a fraction of the value of their assets.
 In practice, the majority of U.S. corporate debt is constrained by earnings, not assets.
 This paper studies how earnings-based borrowing shapes capital allocation and efficiency.
 Using the Enron–Arthur Andersen accounting scandal as the first natural experiment on earnings-based financial frictions, I find causal evidence that a 10-percentage-point decline in a firm’s share of newly issued earnings-based borrowing increases the firm's marginal revenue product of capital (MRPK) growth by 6.6 percentage points more for the high-MRPK than the low-MRPK firms.
 A simple model formalizes the mechanism: earnings-based borrowing channels funds toward more productive firms and compresses the dispersion of MRPK, as productive firms tend to have higher earnings.
-In a calibrated quantitative heterogeneous-firm model, the Enron shock reduces aggregate TFP by 0.45% through the tightening of the earnings-based borrowing constraint.
+In a calibrated quantitative general equilibrium heterogeneous-firm model, the Enron shock reduces aggregate TFP by 0.45% through the tightening of the earnings-based borrowing constraint.
 In contrast, a comparable tightening of the asset-based borrowing constraint would lower TFP by only 0.1%.
 Taken together, the evidence highlights earnings-based borrowing as a key credit margin that supports allocative efficiency and limits misallocation.

-DraftWorking Papers
+Working Papers

 International Transmission of US Monetary Policy and Liquidity Constraints: Evidence from the Euro Area